 According to the Food and Agriculture Organization (FAO), cassava is the third most important source of calories in the tropics, after rice and corn.
 In Liberia, Cassava is the second most important food crop.
 It is grown throughout the country, although the area covered may vary considerably for different counties.

-Liberia provides a strong basis for investors in cassava value addition such as gari, cassava flour, high quality cassava starches and adhesives.
-Under its Liberia Agricultural Transformation Agenda (LATA), Liberia has identified agro processing zone across the country to promote easy access of the farm product to market along the valued chain, linking to national highway that links the primary cassava growing areas to local, regional and global markets.
+Liberia provides a strong basis for investors in cassava value addition such as gari, cassava flour, high-quality cassava starches, and adhesives.
+Under its Liberia Agricultural Transformation Agenda (LATA), Liberia has identified agro-processing zone across the country to promote easy access of the farm product to market along the valued chain, linking to the national highway that links the primary cassava growing areas to local, regional and global markets.

 The intrinsic characteristics of cassava that make it interesting as a commodity and as a major economic driver can be expressed as follows: it has greater clarity and viscosity than other comparable starches; it remains very stable in acidic food products and; it has excellent properties for use in animal feed, non-food products, such as pharmaceuticals and others.

 In addition to contributing to food security, the promotion of Liberia’s cassava sector can lead to a significant boost in the following areas: agro-food industry (cassava fl our, chips, etc), non-food industry (glue, starch, etc.), poultry & livestock industries (chicken feed, pig feed, etc).
 It can also contribute significantly to the empowerment of women and youth, who make up the majority of smallholder producers and carry out over 80 percent of trading activities in the rural areas.